janipalsamaki/blog-desktop-ui-automation/README.md

 > This robot really exists!
 You can view the robot code at [https://github.com/robocorp/example-vs-code-robot](https://github.com/robocorp/example-vs-code-robot).

 Image locators require a screenshot of an element or any section of the screen.
-For example, this `Run a Command...` widget on [VS Code](https://code.visualstudio.com/) welcome screen:
+For example, this `Run a Command...` widget on VS Code welcome screen:

 ![Run a Command widget on VS Code welcome screen](RunCommand.png)

-In addition to the screenshot, one can create a named locator for the image.
+It is possible to give a name for the image locator.
 The locator metadata is stored in JSON format.
-Using the `Run a Command...` screenshot as an example, the locator JSON might look like this:
+Using the `Run a Command...` screenshot as an example, the JSON for a locator called `VSCode.RunCommand` looks like this:

 ```json
 {